 Medical Detox

-During drug or alcohol detox, clinicians or other licensed medical professionals will monitor your vitals.
+Medical detox can occur at home (outpatient) or at a facility (inpatient), depending on the severity of symptoms and any special medical needs.
 Sometimes, medication can be prescribed to wean the patient off the drugs they were taking—also known as tapering.

 When Is a Medical Detox Necessary?

-Medical detox can be an important step in the substance abuse recovery process.
-There are a few different circumstances that could make a medical detox the right choice for yourself or a loved one.
+Medical detox for addiction is often a critical step in the addiction recovery process.
+A few circumstances could make a medical detox the right choice for yourself or a loved one.

 Medical detox can provide the following benefits:

-• Provide medical support for those with additional health issues or co-occurring disorders
+- Provide medical support for those with additional health conditions or co-occurring disorders

-Detox treatment is highly recommended for individuals that are quitting a drug or alcohol addiction and are at risk for experiencing severe or dangerous withdrawal symptoms.
+Detox treatment is highly recommended for people who are quitting certain drug or alcohol addiction and are at risk of experiencing severe or dangerous withdrawal symptoms.

 The following substances present the highest risk for dangerous withdrawals: